tastyminerals/tasty-blog/_posts/2020-08-01-memory-without-destination.md

 }
 ```

 That's it!
-You must provide a destination in order to allocate arrays _in-place_.
-You have just learnt about one of the D gotchas ;)
+You have just learnt about one of the D gotchas: you must provide a destination in order to allocate arrays _in-place_.